shivannis/xandr-docs-public/xandr-docs/articles/bidders/seller-platform-billing-report.md

             }
 ```

-**GET the report data from the Report Download Service**
+### `GET` the report data from the Report Download Service

-To download the report data to a file, make another `GET` call with the
-Report ID, but this time to the \*report-download\* service.
-You can
-find the service and Report ID in the {{url}} field of the previous
-`GET` response.
-When identifying the file that you want to save to, be
-sure to use the file extension of the "format" that you specified in
-your initial `POST`.
+To download the report data to a file, make another `GET` call with the Report ID, but this time to the \*report-download\* service.
+You can find the service and Report ID in the `{{url}}` field of the previous `GET` response.
+When identifying the file that you want to save to, be sure to use the file extension of the "format" that you specified in your initial `POST`.

-> [!TIP]
-> If an error occurs during download, the response header will include an HTTP error code and message.
-Use {{-i}} or {{-v}} in your call to expose the response header.
+- If an error occurs during download, the response header will include an HTTP error code and message.
+Use `{{-i}}` or `{{-v}}` in your call to expose the response header.
+- Use the ID that was given in the response from when you initially posted the report.

 ```
 $ curl -b cookies -c cookies